-In September 2014, Google AdWords released its own call tracking service, which it refers to as a “website call conversions” tool.
+In September 2014, Google Ads released its own call tracking service, which it refers to as a “website call conversions” tool.
 Like Google Analytics, it’s completely free to use.
 But is it necessarily the best option?
 Here we take a look at how Google Call Tracking works, and how it compares to other call tracking services.

 How “Website Call Conversions” Services Work